Greenberg Traurig, S.C. > Mexico City, Mexico > Firm Profile

 Greenberg Traurig, S.C. > Firm Profile

-The Greenberg Traurig Mexico City office offers clients innovative, strategic advice and legal services that span both traditional fields and contemporary regulatory sectors.
+GT in Mexico: The Greenberg Traurig Mexico City office offers clients innovative, strategic advice and legal services that span both traditional fields and contemporary regulatory sectors.
 The office leverages the resources and global platform to provide clients with tailored legal services reflective of the specific industry and market conditions in which they operate.

-The Mexico City office is an integral part of the firm’s award-winning Latin American Practice.
+The Mexico City office is an integral part of the firm’s award-winning Latin American practice.
 The attorneys in Mexico City work closely with colleagues from across the practice to advise both international and domestic clients with their business interests in Latin America, the United States, and other international markets.

 The Mexico City team comprises multilingual, dual-licensed attorneys, many of whom have held senior positions within the Mexican government and its regulatory agencies.
 They have served as key contributors to national projects and have been involved in landmark transactions in important sectors of the economy.

-Areas of Practice
+Areas of practice